CtrlK

 Distinctiveness Conflict Risk

-The skill is clearly scoped to Vizro dashboard layouts specifically, which is a distinct niche.
-The mention of 'Vizro' as a specific framework, combined with layout-specific terms like 'grid configuration' and 'container patterns', makes it unlikely to conflict with general dashboard or web layout skills.
+The description is clearly scoped to Vizro dashboard layouts specifically, which is a distinct niche.
+The combination of 'Vizro' with layout-specific terms like 'grid configuration', 'selector types', and 'container patterns' makes it unlikely to conflict with general dashboard or web layout skills.

 3 / 3